-- Interest-only payments: paying the accrued interest each month is a safe bet
+- Interest-only payments: paying the accrued interest each month.

-- Principal & interest payments: starting full payments right away reduces your total cost; however, there’s no grace period with this option
+- Principal & interest payments: starting full payments immediately reduces your total cost; however, there’s no grace period with this option.

 - The cosigner is U.S. citizen or permanent resident (student isn’t required to be a US citizen or permanent resident but is necessary to have a social security number)